Forecasted Treatment Effects: Empirical illustration

 \section{Empirical illustration}

+We consider an empirical exercise showing that FAT, despite not requiring an untreated control group, yields conclusions consistent with established methods that rely on a control group.
+This positions FAT as a valuable complementary robustness check when a control group is available, rather than a replacement for existing methods such as TWFE or DiD.\footnote{Additional replications are included in the Online Appendix \ref{sec:overdose} and \ref{sec:DIDrefugees}.}

-We illustrate how our approach without a control group could reach similar conclusions as existing approaches that are based on the availability of a control group.\footnote{Additional replications are included in the Online Appendix \ref{sec:overdose} and \ref{sec:DIDrefugees}.} We consider the application in \cite{GoodmanBacon} on the effect of no-default laws on female suicide.
-The data is on U.S. states that adopted no-default divorce laws from 1969 to 1985.
+We consider the application in \cite{GoodmanBacon} on the effect of no-fault laws on female suicide.
+The data are on U.S. states that adopted no-fault divorce laws from 1969 to 1985.
 The outcome is the age-adjusted average suicide mortality rate per million women (ASMR) in the state.
-We work with a balanced panel of $n=36$ treated states and 10 time periods, 5 of which are pre-treatment.\footnote{All treated states have at least 5 periods of pre-treatment data, which is why we consider this particular balanced panel.}
+We work with a balanced panel of $n=36$ treated states and 10 time periods, 5 of which are pre-treatment.